SAREC-Lab/terrain-aware-planning/README.md

   - [Polygon P8](#polygon-p8)

 Terrain-aware planning leverages deep segmentation of high-resolution satellite imagery to automatically partition operational areas into terrain-specific polygons.
 We proposed a novel boustrophedon-based coverage path planning strategy that minimizes travel distance and turns.
-As a result, UAVs can rapidly adapt to complex environments, and autonomously deploy UAVs. **All presented values and demo samples are genarted using high-fideliy physics engine Gazebo couplde with PX4 as its Flight Controller Unit.**
+As a result, UAVs can rapidly adapt to complex environments, and autonomously deploy UAVs. **All presented values and demo samples are generated using high-fideliy physics engine Gazebo couplde with PX4 as its Flight Controller Unit.**